Ferromagnetism: Terms

-Ferromagnetic materials
+Materials

 Ferromagnetism is an unusual property that occurs in only a few substances.
-The common ones are the transition metals iron, nickel, cobalt and their alloys, and alloys of rare-earth metals.
+The common ones are the transition metals iron, nickel, and cobalt, as well as their alloys and alloys of rare-earth metals.
 It is a property not just of the chemical make-up of a material, but of its crystalline structure and microstructure.
-Their ferromagnetism results from having many unpaired electrons in their d-block in the case of iron and its relatives, or the f-block in the case of the rare-earth metals, a result of Hund's rule of maximum multiplicity.
+Ferromagnetism results from these materials having many unpaired electrons in their d-block (in the case of iron and its relatives) or f-block (in the case of the rare-earth metals), a result of Hund's rule of maximum multiplicity.
 There are ferromagnetic metal alloys whose constituents are not themselves ferromagnetic, called Heusler alloys, named after Fritz Heusler.
 Conversely, there are non-magnetic alloys, such as types of stainless steel, composed almost exclusively of ferromagnetic metals.

-Amorphous (non-crystalline) ferromagnetic metallic alloys can be made by very rapid quenching (cooling) of a liquid alloy.
+Amorphous (non-crystalline) ferromagnetic metallic alloys are sometimes called asperomagnets.
+These can be made by very rapid quenching (cooling) of an alloy.
 These have the advantage that their properties are nearly isotropic (not aligned along a crystal axis); this results in low coercivity, low hysteresis loss, high permeability, and high electrical resistivity.
 One such typical material is a transition metal-metalloid alloy, made from about 80% transition metal (usually Fe, Co, or Ni) and a metalloid component (B, C, Si, P, or Al) that lowers the melting point.

 A relatively new class of exceptionally strong ferromagnetic materials are the rare-earth magnets.
 They contain lanthanide elements that are known for their ability to carry large magnetic moments in well-localized f-orbitals.

-The table lists a selection of ferromagnetic and ferrimagnetic compounds, along with the temperature above which they cease to exhibit spontaneous magnetization (see Curie temperature).
+The table lists a selection of ferromagnetic and ferrimagnetic compounds, along with their Curie temperature (TC), above which they cease to exhibit spontaneous magnetization.